Quartermant History, Family Crest & Coats of Arms

 Another 40 words (3 lines of text) are included under the topic Early Quartermant Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Quartermant family to Ireland
+Migration of the Quartermant family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Quartermant family emigrate to North America: John Quarterman, on record in Virginia in 1742; and Joseph Quartman settled in Philadelphia in 1824.